 Developmental stress

-Developing animals are particularly susceptible to environmental effects.
+Developing animals are particularly susceptible to environmental conditions.
 As such, the developmental environment can have strong, canalizing effects on animal phenotype.
 A component of my research examines the phenotypic and fitness effects of exposure to stress during development.
-Developing animals are susceptible to perturbations to their environment such as food availability, exposure to ‘stress’ hormones, or anthropogenic disturbances.
-My research examines the immediate and sustained phenotypic and fitness effects of developmental stress across life-history stages using birds as a model system.
+Developing animals are susceptible to perturbations to their environment such as food restriction, predator exposure, inclement weather or temperature extremes, and anthropogenic disturbances.
+Such disturbances can elevate levels of glucocorticoid hormones that regulate physiological and behavioural responses to stressors.
+My research examines the immediate and sustained phenotypic and fitness effects of developmental stress across life-history stages using birds and lizards as model systems.

 Conservation physiology

 As the human population grows at an increasing rate, so does our impact on the environment.
 Understanding how humans affect wildlife is becoming a matter of increasing importance for conservation and management.
-I use physiological tools to assess the impacts of humans on the health, survival, and reproduction of wild birds.
-A component of my research in this areas has examined the effects of roads on avian communities outside Yosemite national Park, California.
-Roads impact ecosystems by fragmenting habitat, increasing land use by people, causing road mortality of wildlife, and altering the composition of native plant and animal communities.
-Roads have also been shown to increase glucocorticoid stress hormones in multiple taxonomic groups.
-My research in this area focuses on the effects of roads on white-crowned sparrows (Zonotrichia leucophrys oriantha).
+I use physiological tools to assess the impacts of humans on the health, survival, and reproduction of wild animals.

 Stress hormones and reproduction in birds